GeorgeSeiras/MovementPermits/ReadMe.md

 2. Run the initialization dbInit.sql script.

-   This script creates a department with the name ADMIN, a user named Adam Smith with the username: admin and password:password assigned to the ADMIN department, a role named ROLE_ADMIN and finally assigns the ROLE_ADMIN to the created user.
+   This script creates a department with the name ADMIN, a user named Adam Smith with the username: admin and password:password assigned to the ADMIN department, the 4 Roles ADMIN,SUPERVISOR,HR,DIRECTOR and finally assigns the ROLE_ADMIN to the created user.

 3. Run the group15_intranet.jar file under the intranet folder.